TopScales/logerr/README.md

-# logerr
+# Logerr

-Godot addon to manage errors and improve logging
+Godot addon to manage errors and improve logging.